bibanon/android-development-codex/Devices/Other-Devices/PTTKiller.md

-## nLaunch

-OSLauncher allows any firmware to run on some models of the Nspire.
-This opens the door for a native replacement firmware; a side effect is that it is possible to install a CAS version.

 ## PTTCopier

 This is the forbidden fruit of TI-Nspire development.
 The holy grail of the thoughtless cheat and the bane of the dev community.
 So bad that it was nicknamed "Nspire Community Killer".
 It's name is PTTKiller.